-The Division of Education offers the bachelor’s degree in elementary education with licensure to teach grades K-6; bachelors’ degrees in secondary education majors in biology, business, English, history, and mathematics with licensure to teach grades 7-12; and a bachelor’s degree in physical education with licensure to teach grades K-12.
+The Division of Education offers the bachelor’s degree in elementary education with licensure to teach grades K-5; bachelors’ degrees in secondary education majors in biology, business, English, history, and mathematics with licensure to teach grades 6-12; and a bachelor’s degree in physical education with licensure to teach grades K-12.
 Licensure endorsement is also offered in driver education.
 Because the licensure programs are professional programs, formal application must be made and approval granted for admission into each program.
 These requirements are described in the following pages along with the course requirements and recommended curriculum for each program.

-Students interested in a major within the Division of Education should consult the appropriate Program Coordinator as listed below:
+Students interested in a major within the Division of Education should consult the appropriate program coordinator as listed below:

 - Elementary Education-Grace A. Meier

-- Human Performance and Physical Education-Daniel N. McMasters, Jr.
+- Human Performance and Physical Education-Laura Morefield

 * Denotes full-time employees whose appointment includes part-time teaching in addition to other non-teaching responsibilities.